biolab/orange3-datafusion/doc/matrixsampler.md

 Description
 -----------

-This widget samples the input data and sends both the sample and the remaining data to the output.
+This widget samples the input data and sends both the sampled and the remaining data to the output.
 It is useful for evaluating the performance of recommendation systems.